 (ii) Instruct TSPs and DSPs to implement any available Load management plans to reduce Customer Load.

 (iii) Instruct QSEs to deploy ECRS or RRS (controlled by high-set under-frequency relays) supplied from Load Resources.
-ERCOT may deploy ECRS or RRS simultaneously or separately, and in any order.
+ERCOT may deploy ECRS or RRS from Load Resources simultaneously or separately.
 ERCOT shall issue such Dispatch Instructions in accordance with the deployment methodologies described in paragraph (iv) below.

-(iv) Load Resources providing ECRS that are not controlled by high-set under-frequency relays shall be deployed prior to Group 1 deployment.
+(iv) Load Resources providing ECRS that are not controlled by high-set under-frequency relays shall be deployed prior to deployment of those that have armed under-frequency relays.
 ERCOT shall deploy ECRS and RRS capacity supplied by Load Resources (controlled by high-set under-frequency relays) in accordance with the following:

-(A) Instruct QSEs to deploy RRS with a Group 1 designation and all of the ECRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resources to interrupt Group 1 Load Resources providing ECRS and RRS.
-QSEs shall deploy Load Resources according to the group designation and will be given some discretion to deploy additional Load Resources from any of the groups not designated for deployment if Load Resource operational considerations require such.
+(A) Instruct QSEs to deploy ECRS that is supplied from Load Resources (controlled by high-set under-frequency relays) that are only providing ECRS and then instruct QSEs to deploy Load Resources (controlled by high-set under-frequency relays) providing ECRS and RRS.
+QSEs will be given some discretion to deploy additional Load Resources not designated for deployment if Load Resource operational considerations require such.
 ERCOT shall issue notification of the deployment via XML message.
 The deployment time within the ERCOT XML deployment message shall initiate the ten-minute deployment period;

-(B) At the discretion of the ERCOT Operator, instruct QSEs to deploy RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt additional Load Resources providing RRS based on their group designation.
+(B) At the discretion of the ERCOT Operator, instruct QSEs to deploy RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt additional Load Resources that are only providing RRS.
 ERCOT shall issue notification of the deployment via XML message.
 The deployment time within the ERCOT XML deployment message shall initiate the ten-minute deployment period;

-(C) The ERCOT Operator may deploy Load Resources providing only ECRS (not controlled by high-set under-frequency relays) and all groups of Load Resources providing RRS and ECRS at the same time.
+(C) The ERCOT Operator may deploy all Load Resources providing RRS and ECRS at the same time.
 ERCOT shall issue notification of the deployment via XML message.
 The deployment time within the ERCOT XML deployment message shall initiate the ten-minute deployment period; and

-(D) ERCOT shall post a list of Load Resources on the MIS Certified Area immediately following the DRUC for each QSE with a Load Resource obligation which may be deployed to interrupt under paragraph (A) and paragraph (B).
-ERCOT shall develop a process for determining which individual Load Resource to place in each group based on a random sampling of individual Load Resources.
+(D) ERCOT shall develop a Real-Time process for deploying Load Resources based on a random sampling of individual Load Resources.
 At ERCOT’s discretion, ERCOT may deploy all Load Resources at any given time during EEA Level 2.